Digital Tax Accounts and Making Tax Digital

 Businesses will send summary data to HMRC about their business each quarter, or more often if the business prefers.
 The summary data will consist of total income and total expenditure.

-Businesses will need to send this information from online accounting – HMRC has confirmed that they will not be providing their own bookkeeping/accounting software and that the use of
+Businesses will need to send this information from online accounting – HMRC has confirmed that they will not be providing their own bookkeeping / accounting software and that the use of “digital record keeping software that links to and updates business’s digital accounts with HMRC” will be mandatory, except for taxpayers who are exempt from MTD.

-Each business will have a proposed nine months after the year end to file an “End of Year declaration”, submitting final figures.
-This would be a month less than the current tax return filing deadline, which is just under 10 months after the end of the tax year.
+Each business will have a proposed 10 months after the year end to file an “End of Year declaration”, submitting final figures.

 How will tax payments work?